zsibot/zsibot_roamerx_lite/README.md

 ```

 2. **Launch Gazebo to Give Odom Info**
+Make sure the Gazebo simulation is running to publish odometry (/odom/gazebo) and other necessary topics for navigation.

-3. **Launch RViz to Send Navigation Goals:**
+3. **Send Navigation Goals via RViz2**
-   - Use "2D Goal Pose" tool in RViz2 to send navigation commands
+   - Open RViz2 and use the “2D Goal Pose” tool to send navigation targets.
+   - The robot will autonomously navigate to the goal position, avoiding both static and dynamic obstacles.
    - Demo results:
      - 🟢 Static Avoidance
         ![single point with static avoidance](demo_gif/single_static.gif)